Can I wax poetic about why I love powerlifting so much?

 “Strength training gives me a sense of empowerment and internal strength.
 Coming off 10+ years of dealing with eating disorders, there’s nothing more gratifying and therapeutic for me than lifting weights.
 Strength training gives me a sense of purpose and confidence I never knew existed.”

 I’m unapologetic about my body.
 Powerlifting helped me discover that.
 My love for strength changed my focus from just what my body looked like and shifted my mindset to what my body was capable of.
 My gratitude for myself improved.
 My appreciation for my body soared.
 I realized that my intrinsic value as a person is not based on what I look like.
 That’s not to say that I never have aesthetic goals because I like to look like I lift as much as the next person, however, my self-image isn’t defined by that.
 Not to mention, I got strongAF in the process.

 It’s totally cool if feeling strong and empowered via lifting heavy shit is not your thing, but it’s totally my thing.
-But if it is for you, well then I have just the thing for you.
-I’m releasing my brand, spankin’ new program #PowerConditioning on May 16th.
+But if it is for you, well then I have just the thing for you. #PowerConditioning, my signature 12-week powerlifting and conditioning program, is on sale this week at a discounted price of $47 until 11pm PST on Friday, October 27th.
 It’s the perfect mix of strength and conditioning to get you StrongAF and get you conditioned enough to make your escape in the event the zombie apocalypse is a real thing.

 When you purchase #PowerConditioning, you get 3 heavy lifting days per week: squat, bench, and deadlift, plus a 15-minute conditioning circuit and barbell complex for a 5th day.
 When you combine that with cardio finisher, what you get is the recipe for getting stronger, better conditioned, and leaner (if that’s your jam).